Large Language Models as Nondeterministic Causal Models: Conclusion and Future Work

 I have developed a formal framework for counterfactuals in LLMs by representing them as nondeterministic causal models, proving that it results in the simple semantics according to which probabilities of counterfactuals take on the same form as observational probabilities.
 As a result, the generation of counterfactuals for probabilistic LLMs can proceed identically to that of deterministic LLMs, and is available to all.
-I compared my approach to the Gumbel-based approach that represents LLMs as deterministic causal models, and requires access to an LLM's source-code to generate counterfactuals.
-Rather than rival approaches to the same problem, I showed that they can be viewed as complementary: the Gumbel-based method offers an implementation for the generation of counterfactuals that satisfy a particular property that is desirable for some applications. my theoretical analysis forms the basis upon which other properties that are useful for other applications, and the practical methods for implementing them, can now be developed.
+I compared my approach to the Gumbel-Max based approach that represents LLMs as deterministic causal models, and is possible only when using a particular sampling method.
+Rather than rival approaches to the same problem, I showed that the guiding motivation behind the latter can be incorporated into my framework directly, without enforcing further constraints, and without depending on the sampling method.
+This theoretical analysis forms the basis upon which other forms of counterfactual bias, that are useful for other applications, can now be developed.